dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

-This document specifies a method for a DNS client to request additional DNS record types to be delivered alongside the primary record type specified in the question section of a DNS query (OpCode=0).
+This document specifies a method for a DNS client to request additional DNS record types to be delivered alongside the primary record type specified in the question section of a DNS QUERY (OpCode=0).

 --- middle

 # Introduction

-A commonly requested DNS {{!RFC1035}} feature is the ability to receive multiple related resource records (RRs) in a single DNS response.
+A commonly requested DNS {{!STD13}} feature is the ability to receive multiple related resource records (RRs) in a single DNS response.

 For example, it may be desirable to receive the A, AAAA and HTTPS